Production doesn't do it alone

 That's one of those terms that makes you cringe when talking to a maintenance team.
 Their wants are pretty simple.
 Knowledgeable technical support and available parts when required - regardless of how old their machine is or what your schedule happens to be.
 After all, production requirements don't have much respect for their scheduled time-off.

 Too often, though, small/niche manufacturers of vertical baggers can't support the carrying cost of the parts inventory and tech service teams to support all generations of equipment across multiple time zones and work schedules.
 Sometimes they even close their doors, which creates a whole separate degree of maintenance challenge.

 In contrast, the huge global players may not understand the pace of your business and the unrelenting pressure you're under to eliminate downtime and keep everything running - sometimes even at the expense of proper vertical bagger preventative maintenance programs.

 Management - the right decision for the business

-We know you don't live an ivory tower.
-And we also know that you're juggling priorities well beyond your vertical bagging solution.
+We know you don't live in an ivory tower.
+More importantly, we also know that you're juggling priorities well beyond your vertical bagging solution.
 You need one that works financially, mechanically and commercially and isn't a barrier while you're juggling HR, environmental, community and supply chain challenges.